-The final result of a student's work in an examination for credit shall be reported to the Registrar by the instructor in terms of a "pass/fail".
+The final result of a student's work in an examination for credit shall be reported to the

+Check for catalog updates at www.uttc.edu Registrar by the instructor in terms of a "pass/fail".
 Students are not eligible to take a credit by examination in a semester in which they are not currently enrolled.